wp-plugins/instagram-slider-widget/readme.txt

 * Option to Randomise order of instagram images
 * For more info visit http://jrwebstudio.com/

+= If you liked this plugin.
+Please rate it! =

 == Installation ==
 1. Upload `instagram-slider-widget` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
 3. Go to Appearance > Widgets and drag \'Instagram Slider Widget\' to your sidebar
 4. Update the settings in the widget: Instagram Username, Images Layout, Number of Images to show, Check for new images hours

+= Requirements =
+* PHP 5.2.0 or Above
+* Wordpress 3.5 or Above

+Using the plugin couldn't be simpler; the plugin has 2 variants of shortcode available, [php] and [allowphp] other versions of the shortcode may exist but are not fully supported.

+To add the PHP code to your post or page simply place any PHP code inside the shortcode tags as follows:

 == Screenshots ==
 1. Frontend Widget Slider